Tips from the trenches of three remote-friendly companies

-This customer story is part of an ongoing series exploring how organisations are supporting remote work throughout the Covid-19 crisis.
-We hope that these stories provide actionable tips and inspiration that organisations can implement to make this transition a little bit smoother.
+This story is part of an ongoing series exploring how organizations are supporting remote work during the Covid-19 crisis.
+We hope these stories provide actionable tips and inspiration that organizations can use to make this transition a little bit smoother.

 To help us all with the adjustment period, we reached out to three companies, Automattic, Zapier and Glitch, which have been fully remote or remote-friendly for years, with a common question: How does your team deal with the thorniest of day-to-day issues?